fritzlim/EthereumAttendanceTaking/README.md

 ### EthereumAttendanceTaking dApp

-This project is a proof-of-concept dApp for the 2018 ConsenSys Developer Program certification.
+This project is a proof-of-concept dApp for the 2018 ConsenSys Developer Program certification.<br />
-It started of from the Pet Shop example, which can be [found on GitHub](https://github.com/truffle-box/pet-shop-box).
+It started off from the Pet Shop example, which can be [found on GitHub](https://github.com/truffle-box/pet-shop-box).

 **Introduction and Use Case**